flow-state-15/mod-5-extra-resources/assets/react-redux-state-shape.md

         }
     },
     // Again the idea here is two have sepearte slices for the different data responses you recieve from your routes.
-    // The idea here would to be to use each of these slices specifically for the component you are dealing with on the frontend.
+    // For example, you could use each of these slices specifically for the component you are dealing with on the frontend.
     reviews: {
-        // When on a single spot, load the spot slice.
+        // When on a single spot, use the spot slice.
         spot: {
             [reviewId]: {
                 reviewData,